i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

   Standard LS2 Header as specified above

+  Properties:
+  - A Mapping, for future use, no current plans.

   Standard LS2 Type-Specific Part
+  - Properties (Mapping as specified in common structures spec, 2 zero bytes if none)
   - Encryption type (2 bytes)
+  - Encryption key length (2 bytes)
+    This is explicit, so floodfills can parse LS2 with unknown encryption types.
-  - Encryption key (256 bytes or depending on enc type)
+  - Encryption key (number of bytes specified)
-  - Number of leases (1 byte)
+  - Number of lease2s (1 byte)
-  - Leases (44 bytes each)
+  - Lease2s (40 bytes each)
-  - Properties (Mapping as specified in common structures spec, 2 zero bytes if none)
+    These are leases, but with a 4-byte instead of an 8-byte expiration, seconds since the epoch (rolls over in 2106)

   Standard LS2 Signature:
   - Signature
     If flag indicates offline keys, this is signed by the transient pubkey, otherwise, by the destination pubkey Length as implied by sig type of signing key

-  Flag definition:
-    Bit order: 15 14 ...
-2 1 0
-    Bit 0: If 0, a standard published leaseset.
-           If 1, an unpublished leaseset.
-Should not be flooded, published, or sent in response to a query.
-If this leaseset expires, do not query the netdb for a new one.
-    Bits 1-15: Unused, set to 0 for compatibility with future uses.

-Properties is for future use, no current plans.
+    The signature is of everything above.

 Justification
 `````````````

-- Published: Replaces the complex logic required to determine the 'version' of the
-  leaseset.
-Currently, the version is the expiration of the last-expiring lease,
-  and a publishing router must increment that expiration by at least 1ms when
-  publishing a leaseset that only removes an older lease.
-- Expires: Allows for an expiration of a netdb entry to be earlier than that of
-  its last-expiring leaseset.
-May not be useful for LS2, where leasesets
-  are expected to remain with a 11-minute maximum expiration, but
-  for other new types, it is necessary (see Meta LS and Service Record below).
-  Max is about 49.7 days.
-- Flags: For future expansion, and the unpublished/published bit.
-- Unpublished/published: For use when sending a database store end-to-end,
-  the sending router may wish to indicate that this leaseset should not be
-  sent to others.
-We currently use heuristics to maintain this state.
-- Properties: Future expansion
+- Properties: Future expansion and flexibility.
+  Placed first in case necessary for parsing of the remaining data.

 Discussion